How to Order Lab Tests for Client's Nutritional Status

 Optimizing nutritional levels often requires an interdisciplinary approach, as additional supplementation or adjustments in medication may be required.
 Updating your client’s care team on nutritional status, lab results and coordinating a care plan is a great way to foster a client-referral network.
 Then, connect with your client’s doctors to demonstrate the services you provide and the results you gain your clients.

 Take your nutritional plan one step further, by following up with any vitamin or supplement recommendations that your client may benefit from.
 Many nutrition practices (both in-person and virtual), utilize online supplement dispensaries to recommend specific supplement brands and products.
+You can easily check in with clients through our convenient client messaging.
+Click here to learn how to set up these features with Healthie’s Free Starter Plan today.

 Lab results for Healthie Members: